-1. Realtime is a New York limited liability company.
-Realtime has places of business at 1828 E.S.E.
-Loop 323, Tyler, Texas 75701 and 66 Palmer Avenue, Suite 27, Bronxville, NY 10708.
-Since the 1990s, Realtime has researched and developed specific solutions for data compression, including, for example, those that increase the speeds at which data can be stored and accessed.
-As recognition of its innovations rooted in this technological field, Realtime holds over 47 United States patents and has numerous pending patent applications.
-Realtime has licensed patents in this portfolio to many of the world's leading technology companies.
-The patents-in-suit relate to Realtime's development of advanced systems and methods for fast and efficient data compression using numerous innovative compression techniques based on, for example, particular attributes of the data.
+1. Realtime is a Texas limited liability company.
+Realtime has a place of business at 1828 E.S.E.
+Loop 323, Tyler, Texas 75701.
+Realtime has researched and developed specific solutions for data compression, including, for example, those that increase the speeds at which data can be stored and accessed.
+As recognition of its innovations rooted in this technological field, Realtime holds multiple United States patents and pending patent applications